containers/podman/docs/source/markdown/podman-network-create.1.md

 **podman network create**  [*options*] name

 ## DESCRIPTION
 Create a CNI-network configuration for use with Podman.
-At the time of this writing, the only network type that can be created is a *bridge* network.
+By default, Podman creates a bridge connection.
+A *Macvlan* connection can be created with the *macvlan* option.
+In the case of *Macvlan* connections, the CNI *dhcp* plugin needs to be activated or the container image must have a DHCP client to interact with the host network's DHCP server.

 If no options are provided, Podman will assign a free subnet and name for your network.